kounch/homebridge-mitsubishi-vac-ir/README.md

 ### How this plugin works
-Using an Arduino board with a temperature sensor (LM35) and a 940nm IR LED (VS1838B), with the firmware available in https://github.com/kounch/homebridge-mitsubishi-vac-ir, allows to control Mitsubishi Air Conditioners via Homekit.
+Using an Arduino board with a temperature sensor (LM35) or a temperature and humidity sensor (DHT22) and a 940nm IR LED (VS1838B), with the firmware available in https://github.com/kounch/homebridge-mitsubishi-vac-ir, allows to control Mitsubishi Air Conditioners via Homekit.

-You can send orders to the Arduino board using a serial connection or, if there is also an ESP8266, using a network connection instead.
+You can send orders to the Arduino board using a serial connection or, if the Arduino has also connected an ESP8266, using a network connection instead.

 ### Things to know about this plugin